ncatlab/nlab-content/pages/686.md

 In general, a _2-limit_ is the sort of limit appropriate in a (weak) [[2-category]].
 See [[2-limit]] for details.
 However, when we happen to be in a [[strict 2-category]] we also have another notion at our disposal.
 Since strict 2-categories are just categories  [[enriched category|enriched]] over [[Cat]], we can apply the usual notions of [[weighted limit]]s in enriched categories verbatim.
 (Historically, these were called _2-limits_ while the up-to-isomorphism limits were called _bilimits_.)

-Because enriched category theory doesn't know anything about the 2-categorical nature of Cat, the resulting limits can have cones that commute strictly and have universal properties expressed by isomorphisms of categories; thus they can be [[evil]].
-However, such strict limits often turn out to be technically useful even if we are fundamentally only interested in the non-strict notions, since in many strict 2-categories we can use tools of enriched category theory to construct strict limits, and then by considering suitably non-evil strict limits we can construct (non-strict) limits.
+Because enriched category theory doesn't know anything about the 2-categorical nature of Cat, the resulting limits can have cones that commute strictly and have universal properties expressed by isomorphisms of categories; thus they can violate the [[principle of equivalence]].
+However, such strict limits often turn out to be technically useful even if we are fundamentally only interested in the non-strict notions, since in many strict 2-categories we can use tools of enriched category theory to construct strict limits, and then by considering suitably strict limits in accord with the [[principle of equivalence]] we can construct (non-strict) limits.
 This is reminiscent of the use of strict structures in [[homotopy theory]] as a tool to get at weak ones, and in fact a precise comparison can be made (see below).

 ## Classification